greyhoundforty/ibm_pxe_terraform/README.md

     - [x] Install and configure TFTP and PXE
     - [x] Download ISO
     - [x] Copy ISO netboot tools in to the `tftpboot` directory
-    - [ ] Copy Ubuntu ISO files to PXE Dir
+    - [x] Copy Ubuntu ISO files to PXE Dir
     - [ ] Configure the `pxelinux` configuration file
     - [ ] Configure DHCP settings
- - [ ] Pull down some common ISOs
- - [ ] Create a support ticket to have the VSIs private IP set as the DHCP helper address on the router.
+ - [x] Create a support ticket to have the VSIs private IP set as the DHCP helper address on the router.

 [Install PXE on Ubuntu 16](https://www.ostechnix.com/how-to-install-pxe-server-on-ubuntu-16-04/)